-The International Monetary Fund in their latest report, updated September 12, 2017, is very bullish about the global real estate market.
-The Global House Price Index continues to recover steadily from the slump of 2009-10 and has reached close to the 2008 Q1 level.
-House prices have gone up over the last 12 months in most countries, with Serbia and Iceland witnessing the sharpest growth.
-The availability of credit has also improved significantly, with the Philippines, Hong Kong, and the Slovak Republic leading this list.
+In their latest report, the International Monetary Fund, updated September 12, 2017, is very bullish about the global real estate market.
+The continues to recover steadily from the slump of 2009-10 and has reached close to the 2008 Q1 level. in most countries, with Serbia and Iceland witnessing the sharpest growth.
+Credit availability has also improved significantly, with the Philippines, Hong Kong, and the Slovak Republic leading this list.

 Property Investment Can Give You Good Returns

 Now is a good time to invest in a property.
 As a landlord, you can generate a steady second stream of income by renting it out.
 With the prices going up and the future looking good, you can sell it off later at a premium.
 But you will need a large amount of money to buy the property.
 For most people, the only option is to take a loan.

 - Bringing Your Delivery Service Into The Modern Age